AcubeSAT/ecss-services/README.md

 - or, clone the repo on your own and add it as a submodule in the `lib` folderr, and make the necessary CMakeLists. txt changes to include it in the build.
 To build, you first have run `conan profile detect --force`, which generates default profile detecting GCC.
-Then run `conan install . --output-folder=cmake-build-debug --build=missing`.
+Then run `conan install . --output-folder=cmake-build-debug --build=missing -u`.
 If you're using CLion and don't see `cmake-build-debug`, you have to `Reload CMake project` to have it generated.
 After you've run `conan install...` you can `Reload CMake project` and build as per usual.